Hurtubise-David/Real-Time-LED-Based-VP-Camera-calibration/README.md

-# Real-Time LED-Based Camera Tracking for 3D Virtual Film Production with Foundation Models
+# Real-Time LED-Based Camera Tracking for 3D Virtual Film Production
 # Abstract
 Virtual Production (VP) using LED volumes and real-time rendering engines has transformed modern filmmaking by enabling the seamless blending of physical and virtual environments directly on set.
 However, achieving robust camera calibration in VP requires